sshookman/ragnarok-hub/README.md

 $ ./scripts/run.sh
 ```

-Once this is done, the Golem docker container will be running and serving the Telnet Server for
+Once this is done, the enchiridion docker container will be running and serving the Telnet Server for
-the Golem MUD/IF Hub out of port 1127.
+the hub out of port 1127.
 Don't forget to kill (and optionally remove) the container
 once you are finished.

 #### Connecting to the Hub